randomcoww/homelab/README.md

 tofu -chdir=cluster_bootstrap apply
 ```

-Create resources on MinIO needed for host provisioning and FluxCD Kustomizations.
-This may also trigger a rolling reboot of hosts managed by Kured.
+Create MinIO objects and FluxCD kustomizations.
+This includes iPXE and ignition for network booting.
+This may trigger Kured to reboot nodes.

 ```bash
 tofu -chdir=bucket_ops init -upgrade && \